sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/index.md

 To learn about our available overlays and how to use them, please refer to our [overlays guides](./configure.md#overlays).

+### Helm

+We support the use of [Helm](https://helm.sh) to deploy Sourcegraph.
+The Helm chart allows users to deploy Sourcegraph with ease.
+Customizations can be applied using an override file.
+Using an override file allows customizations to persist through upgrades without needing to manage merge conflicts.
+Follow our [installation guide](./helm.md) for Helm.

 ### Reference repository

-Sourcegraph for Kubernetes is configured using our [`sourcegraph/deploy-sourcegraph` reference repository](https://github.com/sourcegraph/deploy-sourcegraph/).
+Sourcegraph for Kubernetes (Kustomize) is configured using our [`sourcegraph/deploy-sourcegraph` reference repository](https://github.com/sourcegraph/deploy-sourcegraph/).
 This repository contains everything you need to [spin up](#installation) and [configure](./configure.md) a Sourcegraph deployment on Kubernetes.

+The Sourcegraph Helm chart is available in our [`sourcegraph/deploy-sourcegraph-helm`](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph) repository.